Meet the Exchange

 Prior to joining the EdTech Evidence Exchange, Sean spent 10 years helping to build the world’s largest online tutoring platform, Tutor.com.
 At tutor he served as both Chief Information Officer and Vice President of Product Management.

 Sean earned his B.S. from the State University of New York at Oneonta.
 His early career was spent working for industry leading software companies including Visio, Microsoft, and Onyx software.

-Dr. Barton began her career in education as a middle school special education teacher, where she was inspired by the potential of classroom technology.
+Dr. Kohler began her career in education as a middle school special education teacher, where she was inspired by the potential of classroom technology.
 She strove not only to find innovative ways for technology to support learning in her own classroom but also to support her colleagues’ technology integration.

-As a researcher, Dr. Barton has worked on the Institute of Education Sciences-funded projects such as MyTeachingPartner-Math/Science and CANLEAD.
+As a researcher, Dr. Kohler has worked on the Institute of Education Sciences-funded projects such as MyTeachingPartner-Math/Science and CANLEAD.
 Through her work on CANLEAD, Emily focused on how leaders learn about and support technology integration such that teachers learn about and carry-out high-quality integration.
 She is particularly interested in mixed methods design, using qualitative methods to explore and deepen understanding of quantitative relationships.
-Drawing together her work in instructional design and research, Dr. Barton considers new ways to present and communicate research to a wide audience such that we can expand the reach of new knowledge.
+Drawing together her work in instructional design and research, Dr. Kohler considers new ways to present and communicate research to a wide audience such that we can expand the reach of new knowledge.

 The time has come to give the education professionals the mechanism, shared language, incentives, and support they need to document their work for the common good.

 We know that the effectiveness of technology in the classroom depends on a constellation of factors, from school culture to technical capacity to support from school and district leadership.